usadellab/prot-scriber/README.md

             starting with e.g. 'OS=' at the end of the `stitle` strings.
 If multiple --seq-sim-table (-s) args are provided make sure the --filter-regexs (-l) args appear in the correct order, e.g. the first -l arg will be used for the first -s arg, the second -l will be used for the second -s and so on.
 Set to 'default' to use the hard coded default.
-Note that this is an expert option.
+An example file can be downloaded here: https://raw.githubusercontent.com/usadellab/prot- scriber/master/misc/filter_stitle_regexs.txt - Note that this is an expert option.

     -n, --n-threads <n-threads>
             The maximum number of parallel threads to use.
 Default is the number of logical cores.